davidebersani/BigDataProject2/README.md

 mkdir scripts
 ./init-project.sh
 ```
-Afther this, you can download YCSB using the script download-ycsb.sh
+Afther this, you can download YCSB using the script download-ycsb.sh.
+Then, you're ready to benchmark!